 Toyer’s three-year project for Webster City further resulted in sweeping code changes that encouraged home based businesses as a first step to entrepreneurism, eliminated barriers to new housing, addressed chronic nuisance properties, and ensured vacant industrial buildings complied with maintenance and physical security plans.

 Most recently, David served three years as the Director of Economic Development for the Greater Burlington Partnership in Burlington, Iowa.
 His leadership led to the creation of over 700 new primary jobs and a quarter of a billion in new private capital investment, gaining recognition for Greater Burlington as the first city be ranked in back-to-back years as Site Selection Magazine’s #1 Metro on the Mississippi for economic momentum and the #1 Metro in the U.S. for Purchasing Power (SmartAsset).

 David is married with three kids.
-He is a die-hard SEAHAWKS fan and enjoys fishing, kayaking, golfing and tennis.
+He is a die-hard SEAHAWKS fan (Go 12s!) and his company’s casual Fridays get replaced by Blue Fridays during football season.
+David also enjoys fishing, kayaking, golfing and tennis.